-When you’re ready to truly invest some money in a guitar, it can be nerve-wracking.
+When you’re ready to truly invest some money in a serious guitar, it can be nerve-wracking.
 You want something that will stand the test of time.
+You've long outgrown the beginner guitar!
 For this price, you should also look for more of those bells and whistles you want.
 So many options are available and it’s a challenge to sort through them all.
 No worries though, we have you covered.

 In this list, we’ll take a look at some of the best acoustic guitars under $2,000.
 It’s hard to narrow things down in this price range, but these are some of the most well-reviewed guitars money can buy.
 We’ve included a bit of everything, from acoustic-electric to ultra-tough to classical.
 Ready to find the perfect guitar for you?
 Keep reading to find our round-up of the best acoustic guitars under $2,000.